LingyingWu/Sentiment-Analysis-IMDB/README.md

 0.2 | 64 | 2 | 6 | 0.8852
 0.5 | 64 | 2 | 6 | 0.8888
 0.8 | 64 | 2 | 6 | 0.8938

+Remarks: For other results, please refer to [this repo](https://github.com/OscarWang114/sentiment-analysis-imdb) owned by another team member.